-Prai da Luz, in Western Algarve Portugal, is a small coastal village that come under the district of Lagos.
-It was very much a fishing village until discovered by the tourist, when you approach Luz from the West coming out of Burgau, you notice the first signs of the village with a breath taking view of the backdrop of the rocks that form the well protected bay of pria da Luz. in front of the view is the many modern villas and apartments that have grown over the years, the good thing is that there are no high rise to spoil the village.
-You can still see the many older houses that stay to the tradition of whitewashed being that the Algarve is known.
+Praia da Luz, in Western Algarve Portugal, is a small coastal village that comes under the district of Lagos.
+Very much a fishing village until discovered by tourism is the 1960´s. when approaching Luz from the West coming out of Burgau. you notice the first signs of the village with a breath taking view of the backdrop of the rocks that form the well protected bay of praia da Luz.
+In front of the view are the many modern villas and apartments that have grown over the years.
+One good thing is there are no high-rise apartment blocks spoil the village.
+You can still see the many older houses that keep too traditional of whitewashing cottages that the Algarve is known.
 Well worth find parking as you first see it, as the village is quiet compact and the deeper in you go the harder to find parking spaces.